Learning Features of Network Structures Using Graphlets: Related Work

 \section{Related Work}

 The primary focus of related works in classifying networks involves examining the topological structure of the graph.
 The work most related to our method is graph kernel, which has been used to calculate similarities between static undirected graphs \cite{gauzere2015treelet,kaspar2010graph,yanardag15}.
-However, the corresponding computational complexity grows significantly with increase in network size. {Moreover, studies in graphlet kernel do not consider features generated by comparing graphlet count between an empirical network and random graphs from different null models, which turn out to lead to a significant improvement in network classification in our experiments.}
+However, the corresponding computational complexity grows significantly with increase in network size.
+Moreover, studies in graphlet kernel do not consider features generated by comparing graphlet counts between an empirical network and random graphs from different null models.
+In our experiments we have established that different null models can yield significant improvement in network classification.

 Different node embedding techniques have been proposed in recent years, such as node2Vec \cite{grover16}, DeepWalk \cite{perozzi14}, Line \cite{tang15} and Local Linear Embedding \cite{roweis00} that use feature vectors to embed nodes into high-dimensional space and empirically perform well.
 However, these methods can only be applied to node classification but not graph classification.
-Graph neural network (GCN) \cite{kipf2016semi, defferrard2016convolutional} recently obtain competitive results against kernel-based methods and graph-based regularization techniques, but they are computationally expensive and used for small scale tasks.
+Neural networks on graphs, such as Graph neural network (GCN) \cite{kipf2016semi, defferrard2016convolutional}, also obtain the embedding for each node.
+It has been recently shown that GCN-based approaches obtain competitive results against kernel-based methods and graph-based regularization techniques, e.g., \cite{tu2018deep} exploits structural regularity regarding the regular equivalence, \cite{pan2018adversarially} considers embedding distribution, or heterogeneous information is incorporated in \cite{huang2017label,gao2018deep}.
+However, these methods are usually computationally expensive and used for small scale tasks.